 The modular option allows students to take all of their modular courses in-person by traveling to campus just for the days when their classes meet.
 Modular classes typically meet for 2-3 days once or twice during each session (Fall, Spring, or Summer).
 Two required courses are taken on campus in conjunction with the mid-summer CBHD conference, one during each of two summers.
 Students may replace as many non-summer modular courses as they wish with online versions of those courses.

-The online* option involves taking up to five of the seven required courses in online format.
+The online* option involves taking up to five of the eight required courses in online format.
 Furthermore, no additional trips to campus are necessary for the elective courses.
 Elective courses can be taken online, or by mentored independent study, or in conjunction with the mid-summer CBHD conference—though residential and modular elective courses are also available.
 Online students may miss opportunities to interact with classmates and professors outside the classroom and other bioethics-related opportunities on campus, but they are able to pursue the program with very few trips to campus.

 What will I study?